 The Girl and I gobbled up this short book on a lazy Sunday afternoon.
 We had an inkling of how it would play out, but we just couldn’t stop reading until we found out what happened to Jane.
 Austenland is full of humor and fantasy, and it’s a must-read for Austen fans who want to go back in time for a little bit in search of their own Mr. Darcy.

-Disclosure: I borrowed Austenland from my local library.
+Disclosure: I borrowed Austenland from the public library.

 © 2013 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.